 Chair: Todd Renihan, Allstate Financial

-Join us to connect, learn and grow your business.
-Luncheon, Introductions, Business Connections, Presentations, Sponsorships, Annual Fall Bazaar, camaraderie, raffles, and more!
+Experience this popular chic and inspirational women's group.
+Connect, learn and grow your business.
+Luncheon, Introductions, Business Connections, Presentations, Sponsorships, camaraderie, raffles, and more!

 6 Tips To Build Your Network